lmendezotero/DataForGoodBCN-Projects/README.md

 # DataForGood Projects 🚀
-A repository to store some collaboration projects with DataForGood and non-profit organizations.
+A repository to store some collaborative projects on data science and analytics with DataForGood and non-profit organizations.

 ### Folders Structure Project Notes 📋